 Tsurutontan is big in Japan, and their first location in America is right here on 16th Street.
 The restaurant is famous for udon, which comes in all kinds of varieties - thin, thick, in soup with wagyu beef, covered in sea urchin.
 They’re served in big bowls that are enough for a meal, but the menu is filled out with appetizers worth trying as well.
 It’s a sleek, dark, modern space that could work for a casual dinner or a nicer one.

-A Southeast Asian restaurant that blends Malaysian, Singaporean, and Thai food, this is fusion worth getting excited about.
-It's a nice space for dinner, and at lunch there are several bento box and noodle specials worth considering.
+Laut is a Southeast Asian restaurant that blends Malaysian, Singaporean, and Thai food.
+It’s a nice space for dinner, and at lunch there are several bento box and noodle specials worth considering.

 Ngam certainly isn’t the most authentic Thai restaurant in the city - they have a Thai taco with pork belly and a pad thai made out of zucchini noodles.
 They call it “modern Thai comfort food” and all you need to know is that it tastes good.
 Every day from 4:30 - 7pm, there’s a happy hour where beers are $4 and a bunch of plates are discounted.